- Your business needs a LinkedIn page.

 But you'll need a LinkedIn company page to take advantage.
 Here's how to create a page and how to best use LinkedIn for your business.

-Create a LinkedIn Company page
+Create a LinkedIn company page

-A company page helps potential customers learn about your business, brand, products, services and job opportunities.
+A company page helps potential customers learn more about your business, brand, products, services and job opportunities.
 To create a LinkedIn company page, you'll need a personal LinkedIn account and a verified email address.

-After crafting the perfect company description, fill in other company details, such as your website, where you are headquartered, company type, company size and your company's specialties.
+After crafting the company description, fill in other company details, such as your website, where you are headquartered, company type, company size and your company's specialties.
 Be sure to upload your company logo and cover image before hitting Publish.

 Share your login information with another employee in case you lose access to the page or leave the company.
 You should also let other employees know the page is active so they can edit their position on their personal account and add the company page.

-Editor's Note: Looking for information on social media marketing services for your business?
+Editor's note: Looking for information on social media marketing services for your business?
 Use the questionnaire below to be connected with our vendor partners to learn more about a customized strategy and pricing for your business:

 Create a career page

-Finding an employee who fits with your company culture and has the right skill set is a tough task for business of all sizes.
+Finding an employee who fits with your company culture and has the right skill set is a tough task for businesses of all sizes.
 A career page on LinkedIn allows companies to tell their story, find the best talent and measure the impact of their goals.